caseyezimmerman/frontEndProject/readme.md

 ###### We were concerned about ensuring the path would always stay on a viable walking path, but thanks to Google Maps WALKING parameter, this was an easy victory.

 ###### The setPanel method made displaying the directions an easier task than originally expected.

+###### We created an option to generate paths of different sizes based on the users desired distance.
+We were pleasantly surprised that changing the distance based on our range variable was easy with some simple if/else if statements.

 ## Code Snippets